-The Project Page is the entry point of any project showing :
+The Project Hompepage is the entry point of any project showing:

-the quality of what has been produced since the beginning of its Leak Period.
+- the quality of what has been produced since the start of the New Code.

 The Project Page answers two questions:

 - can I release my project today?

 - if not, what should I improve to make the project pass the Quality Gate?

 Since the Quality Gate is your most powerful tool to enforce your quality policy, the page starts with the project's current Quality Gate status.
 If the project passes, a simple, green all-clear is shown.

 If not, details and drill-downs are immediately available to quickly identify what went wrong, with a section for each error condition showing what the current project value is and what it should be.
 As usual, you'll be able to click through on current values to get to drilldowns.

 What should I fix first?